cdiazbas/LMpyMilne/README.md

 # pyLMIE
-LMIE: LMfit Inversion in a Milne-Eddignton atmosphere
+LMpyMilne: LMfit Inversion in a Milne-Eddignton atmosphere (in python)